Patricia Beer: Biography

 Patricia Beer was born on 4 November 1919 in Exmouth, Devon, into a family of Plymouth Brethren, a strict religious sect.
 Hymns were the first poetry Beer wrote.
 Her mother worked as a schoolteacher, while her father worked as a railway clerk.
 Her parents raised her in Withycombe Raleigh, a village near Exmouth.
 Beer was strongly influenced by the Plymouth Brethren Church, especially its "inward-looking Christianity" and her mother's instilling to her the religion.
-Death also influenced her work, with two of her grandparents working with coffins and tombstones; as an eight year old, Beer stated she had an abnormal fear of death, and saw poetry and the fame it could bring as a means to cope with eternity.
+Death also influenced her work, with two of her grandparents working with coffins and tombstones; as an eight-year-old, Beer stated she had an abnormal fear of death, and saw poetry and the fame it could bring as a means to cope with eternity.
 She wanted to be a poet from that age.

 Various sources describe her mother as dominant or the dominant parent.
 Beer wrote of her childhood in Mrs Beer's House, a memoir published in 1968.
 Her mother wanted her to be a schoolteacher.
 Patricia went to Exmouth Grammar School after earning a scholarship, where she continued after her mother's death in 1935.
 She studied English at Exeter University.
 Beer moved away from her religious background as a young adult, becoming a teacher and academic.
-She took her Bachelor of Letters degree at the University of Oxford, following which she spent seven years in Italy from 1946 until 1953, where she taught English literature at the University of Padua, the British Institute and the Ministero Aeronautica in Rome.
+She took her Bachelor of Letters degree at the University of Oxford, following which she spent seven years in Italy, from 1946 until 1953, where she taught English literature at the University of Padua, the British Institute and the Ministero Aeronautica in Rome.
 On this time in her life, Beer stated she was "enjoying [herself] in a way [she] wasn't allowed to when [she] was a child".

 She started her career as a writer in the 1950s.
-Beer returned to England in 1953 where she became Senior Lecturer in English at Goldsmiths' College at the University of London (1962–1968).
-She wrote Reader, I Married Him, which published in 1974, on Victorian women writers, a work from her time at Goldsmiths.
+In 1953, Beer returned to England, where she became Senior Lecturer in English at Goldsmiths' College at the University of London (1962–1968).
+She wrote Reader, I Married Him, which was published in 1974, on Victorian women writers, a work from her time at Goldsmiths.
 From 1968 onwards, she wrote full-time.
 She edited several anthologies, broadcast, and contributed to literary reviews, including for The Times Literary Supplement and the London Review of Books.

 Beer was married twice; first in 1960 to the writer P. N. Furbank, and then in 1964 to John Damien Parsons, an architect, settling in Upottery, near Honiton.
 Near her death, she was a candidate to replace Ted Hughes as Poet Laureate of the United Kingdom.
 Beer died on 15 August 1999 in Upottery of a stroke.
 A compilation of her lengthier reviews under the title As I was Saying was published after her death in 2002.